 It is crucial to reconsider our housing approach and prioritize sustainability throughout the design and building process to address these problems.

-This may include using eco-friendly materials, building smaller dwellings, and adding sustainable elements like solar power and rainwater collection systems.
+This may include using eco-friendly materials, building smaller dwellings, and adding sustainable elements like solar power, rainwater collection systems, and sustainable plumbing system.

 Benefits of Tiny Homes for Sustainability